lewibs/FunctionalArray/README.md

 The master rapped Anton on the head with his ruler and went to town on his knuckles "YOU FOOLISH BOY!
 This is not at all what I meant!
 You have no right to write code with these hands!
 YOU CAN DO THINGS FAR BETTER IF YOU JUST....
 GAHHHH!!!!.
 Why did I take you in as my student!
 This is just a linked list you ding dong use your languages standard library for this!"

-And with that the Pupil learned of the risk of enlightenment and vowed never to touch a computer again.
+And with that the pupil learned of the risk of enlightenment and vowed never to touch a computer again.

 [original article](http://people.csail.mit.edu/gregs/ll1-discuss-archive-html/msg03277.html)